 Management believes these conditions raise substantial doubt about the Company's ability to continue as a going concern within the twelve months after the date these unaudited condensed financial statements are issued.
-Based upon the Company's current operating plan and projected revenues, the Company believes its cash resources, including the funds received through the Payroll Protection Program ("PPP") (discussed below) will be sufficient to fund operating expense and capital investment requirements into, but not through, the first quarter of 2021.
-A significant portion of the Company's projected revenues is based upon the achievement of milestones in the KP415 and APADAZ® license agreements.
-Certain of the milestones are associated with regulatory matters that are outside the control of the Company and the Company does not have a history of achieving milestones in their license agreements.
+Based upon the Company's current operating plan and projected revenues, the Company believes its cash resources, including the funds received through the Payroll Protection Program ("PPP") (discussed below) will be sufficient to fund operating expense and capital investment requirements past the potential March 2, 2021 Prescription Drug User Fee Act ("PDUFA") date for the KP415 New Drug Application ("NDA") and up to the debt maturity date of March 31, 2021.
 The ability to continue as a going concern is dependent upon profitable future operations, positive cash flows, the forebearance of the Company's lenders and additional financing.
 These financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-Management intends to finance operating costs over the next twelve months with existing cash and cash equivalents and restricted cash, as well as anticipated payments arising from the Company's license agreements and additional financing through the Company's active registration statement on Form S-3 covering the sale of up to \$80.0 million of the Company's common stock, preferred stock, and debt and/or warrants, if available (the "Current Registration Statement").
+Management intends to finance operating costs over the next twelve months with existing cash and cash equivalents and restricted cash, as well as anticipated payments arising from the Company's license agreements and additional revenues received through potential consulting fee arrangements.